pioucraft/terminal-website/README.md

 To add folders, it's similar, you need to change the "type" to "folder"and change the content to the full path of the folder, for example : "/hi/newFolder", without a backslash at the end.

 ### Part 2, add commands :
 To add commands, it's pretty simple, just add a "commands" list to your "data".
 Then, you can add an array in the list.
-In this array, you can add a "name" (no spaces in the name !) and a response, it'll be what the command will print out.
+In this array, you can add a "name" (no spaces in the name !) and a "response", it'll be what the command will print out.
 The response is a string.

 ### Part 3, more things to know :
 You can change the background image in the index.css file.